More than semantics

 nt New Testament

-See the paper by this author entitled “Rapture Raptured” for an exegeses on the sign of the beast, and end time teachings.
+See the meditation by this author entitled “Rapture Raptured” for an exegeses on the sign of the beast, and end time teachings.
 If you experience fear [unbelief, uncertainty] when reading the Book Revelation, you are misinformed.
 It is the Revelation of Jesus Christ, His cross-exchange for us.
 God is Love, not fear.